- When you felt you belong to a community and what helped you?

 People were more willing to connect and be genuine because they already had someone in front of them who broke the ice and manifested vulnerability.

 Eager to hear how it helped me create a community out of a bunch of random people?
 Read next to find out.

-I’ve been using those insights to help creatives like you initiate more meaningful interactions with your audience and actually create a community out of your people.
+I’ve been using those insights to help creatives initiate more authentic interactions with their audience and actually create a community out of their people.

-This attitude is one of the most beautiful things about creative people, both early-stage freelancers who are dealing with their first customers, and skilled entrepreneurs who already succeeded to build a name out of their work.
+This particular attitude is one of the most beautiful mantras about creative people, both early-stage freelancers who are dealing with their first customers, and skilled entrepreneurs who already succeeded to build a name out of their work.